 Get to know the French 75, a classic cocktail and the many French 75 variations you can make by switching up the ingredients.
 These champagne cocktails are traditionally made with gin, lemon juice and champagne, but can be mixed up into other delicious

-Bright and bubbly, the French 75 is a classic cocktail that is perfect for celebrating anything, toasting with on New Year’s Eve or ordering at a cocktail bar.
+Bright and bubbly, the French 75 is a classic cocktail that is perfect year-round, for celebrating anything — for refreshment in the summer, New Year’s Eve toasts or happy hour any day of the week.

 The French 75